alloncm/MagenBoy/README.md

 ### Optional flags
 * `--log` - Print logs in debug mode to a file
 * `--file-audio` - Saves the audio to a file
+* `--full-screen` - Display the screen all over the screen
 * `--no-vsync` - Disable vsync

 ## GameBoy